momalab/e3/README.md

 # Encrypt-Everything-Everywhere
 E3 (Encrypt-Everything-Everywhere) is an easy-to-use open-source homomorphic encryption framework developed by the MoMA Lab at New York University Abu Dhabi.
 The framework provides C++ classes for supporting computation on private data.
 E3 is usability-oriented, allowing programmers to incorporate privacy to their programs without expertise in cryptography.
 In its first version, E3 encrypts variables using Fully Homomorphic Encryption and provides a rich set of C++ operators to the programmer.

-Check out the [E3 Wiki](https://github.com/momalab/e3/wiki) for more information about the framework and for installation and usage guides.
+Check out the [E3 Wiki](https://github.com/momalab/e3/wiki) for more information about the framework and usage guides.
 For examples of programs that you can create with E3, check out the [Tutorials Tab](./tutorials).

 If you use our framework, please cite our paper titled "E3: A Framework for Compiling C++ Programs with Encrypted Operands", which can be found here: https://eprint.iacr.org/2018/1013.
-The paper describes the process of using E3, as well as how to add new libraries to the framework.
+The paper describes the process of developing E3, as well as how to add new libraries to the framework.

 # Quick setup

 Here we show how to set up and test E3 on Linux.
-For Windows or more information check our [wiki](https://github.com/momalab/e3/wiki/installing-e3#setting-up-e3-in-windows).
+For Windows please check our [wiki](https://github.com/momalab/e3/wiki/installing-e3#setting-up-e3-in-windows).

 ## Dependencies